emmanuel-chalacas/expo-supabase-starter/docs/product/projects-feature-ui-ux.md

 - Validation:
   - kind required, occurred_at required
 - UX:
-  - Save commits and shows toast Engagement added.
+  - Save commits and shows toast Engagement added; emit haptic notificationSuccess on success and notificationError on failure.
   - Timeline scrolls to the new item, highlighted briefly.
+  - Primary action press emits a light selection haptic; throttle repeated haptics and respect user settings.

 Add Contact
 - Fields: